Parametrized Power-Iteration Clustering for Directed Graphs: Parametrized Power-Iteration Clustering

-The seminal work by~\citep{coifman2006diffusion} introduced the \emph{diffusion geometry framework}, which uses diffusion processes as basic tool to find meaningful geometric descriptions for dataset.
-The framework can provide different geometric representations of the dataset by iterating the Markov transition matrix, which is equivalent to running forward the random walk.
-The key element of the diffusion geometry is the diffusion distance~\citep{coifman2006diffusion,pons2005computing} defined as follows.
+Building on the \PRW operator $\rmP_{(\nu)}$, a diffusion geometry on digraphs can be defined, generalizing the classical diffusion geometry from \cref{sec:background:diffusion_geometry} to the directed setting.
+The key innovation is to incorporate the vertex measure $\nu$ in order to preserve directionality while maintaining reversibility.
+The parametrized diffusion distance is defined to capture graph geometry at scale $t$ while respecting the structural information encoded in $\nu$.

-\begin{definition}\textbf{Diffusion distance.} Let $\mathbf{P}$ be the transition matrix of a reversible random walk on an undirected graph $\mathcal{G}$, with an ergodic distribution $\pi$.
-The diffusion distance at time $t\in\mathbb{N}$ between the vertices $i$ and $j$ is defined by:
+\begin{definition}[Parametrized diffusion distance] Let $\rmP_{(\nu)}$ be a \PRW operator with stationary distribution $\pi_{(\nu)}$, based on a random walk $\rmP$, and let $\xi = \rmP^\top \nu$.
+The parametrized diffusion distance at time $t$ between two vertices $i,j \in V$ is defined as:

-\end{definition} As noted in~\citep{coifman2006diffusion}, the diffusion distance emphasizes the cluster structure, {if present}.
-Next, we show that the diffusion distance can be seen as a Mahalanobis distance. \begin{prop}\textbf{{Diffusion distance as Mahalanobis distance.}} Let $\mathbf{P}$ be the transition matrix of a reversible random walk on an undirected graph $\mathcal{G}${, with an ergodic distribution $\pi$}. $\mathbf{P}$ admits the following eigendecomposition $\mathbf{P}=\boldsymbol\Phi\mathbf{D}_{\lambda}\boldsymbol \Psi^{\top}$.
-The diffusion distance between vertices $i$ and $j$, $d_t^2(i,j)$ at a given time $t\in\mathbb{N}$ can be expressed as the following Mahalanobis distance: